Frequently Asked Questions

 Most cats will be euthyroid or temporarily hypothyroid when they leave the Feline Hyperthyroid Clinic after treatment.
 In a few cases it may take up to 90 days for the thyroid hormones to decline within normal limits.
 Should the total T4 be elevated at day 180 post radioactive iodine treatment, the cat will be considered a non-responder and a second treatment (with or without prior scintigraphy scan) will be required.

 It is rare but possible that the normal (spared) thyroid tissue will develop spontaneous hormone production after time (new hyperthyroidism).
 These tests can be done at AMVS or can be performed at the referring veterinary centre.
-Please contact us to discuss any results at fhc@andersonmoores.com.
+Please contact us to discuss any results at [email protected].

 Iatrogenic hypothyroidism is the most common complication of radioactive iodine treatment.
-Its occurrence is low and depends on the accuracy of the clinical scoring and I131 dose calculation prior to treatment.